WBMS (AM): Sale to Marshfield Broadcasting Company, as WATD/WBMS

 On April 29, 2015, the Marshfield Broadcasting Company and owner Ed Perry entered into an agreement to purchase WXBR from Azure Media.
-The station was taken silent shortly thereafter and the sale was closed on July 17, 2015 at a purchase price of $165,000.
-The new owner planned to bring the station's studios back to Brockton, restore its original full service format and change its callsigns to WATD, in reference to the company's flagship station, WATD-FM in Marshfield.
+The station was taken silent shortly thereafter and the sale was closed on July 17, 2015, at a purchase price of $165,000.
+The new owner planned to bring the station's studios back to Brockton, restore its original full service format and change its call sign to WATD, in reference to the company's flagship station, WATD-FM in Marshfield.
 The station changed its call sign to WATD on April 28, 2016.

 In February 2019, WATD returned to the air with a simulcast of WATD-FM and signed on FM translator station W266DA.
-On March 1, the station changed its callsign to WBMS, which stands for "Brockton Metro South."
+On March 1, the station changed its call sign to WBMS, which stands for "Brockton Metro South".
 This would be the third time the WBMS call sign was used in the Boston market, as it was the call sign for WILD (1090 AM) from its sign-on in 1946 to 1951 and again from 1952 to 1957.
 The station has since aired limited original programming and sports with a locally based oldies format on weekdays while continuing to simulcast WATD-FM.

+Beatrice Innocent Cesar's Fraternity Broadcasting Group agreed to purchase WBMS from Marshfield Broadcasting for $350,000 in late 2023.
+The sale was completed on January 31, 2024.